ayatokura/ai-openscale/wos-monitor-fairness.md

 ### Understanding how de-biasing works
 {: #mf-debias}

 To check the debias endpoint, click the **Debias Endpoint** button.
-You can then view and copy the enpoint in different formats, such as cURL, Java, or Python.
+You can then view and copy the endpoint in different formats, such as cURL, Java, or Python.

 The de-biased scoring endpoint can be used exactly as the normal scoring endpoint of your deployed model.
 In addition to returning the response of your deployed model, it also returns the `debiased_prediction` and `debiased_probability` columns.